ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 * Wikidata
 * Wikicommons

-The only site of the four above that's only taxonomy is Wikispecies - for the others you could use `wikitaxa` to do any searches, but we look for and parse out taxonomic specific items in the wiki objects that are returned.
+Only Wikispecies is focused on taxonomy - for the others you could use `wikitaxa` to do any searches, but we look for and parse out taxonomic specific items in the wiki objects that are returned.

 We released a new version (`v0.1.4`) earlier this year.
 Big thanks to [Ethan Welty](https://github.com/ezwelty) for help on this package.